a13382735176/Mentu/README.md

-# "A log anomaly detector based on X-LSTM and reconstruction error."
+# "A log anomaly detector based on XLSTM and reconstruction error."
+---